Bachelor of Arts in Anthropology

 Anthropology is the holistic study of humankind.
 The discipline is distinctive among the human sciences and humanities in that cross- cultural (comparative inter-regional or global), ecological, and evolutionary perspectives are commonly employed.
 The four major divisions of anthropology are archaeology, cultural anthropology, anthropological linguistics and biological (or physical) anthropology.
-A popular conception of anthropology is that it is the study of either ancient or remote and exotic living people.
+A popular misconception of anthropology is that it is the study of ancient remote or exotic living people.
 But anthropology, in fact, is concerned with studying the cultural, social and biological configurations of all human societies, past and present.

 Electives (6 credit hours): Upper division AN courses.